Welcome to the club!

 Some places will charge you extra for relish and crackers, but as an impatient glutton who wants everything NOW - I'm making sure you get everything you need in every single box too.

-While you can always use cheese itself as an ersatz cracker for MORE CHEESE, it seems more polite to use these deliciously subtle, traditional accompaniments from Stornoway.
+While we positively encourage you to use cheese itself as an ersatz cracker for MORE CHEESE, it seems more polite to use these three-seed crackers from Miller's Harvest.

 Be sure to let me know what you think of your accompaniments